Background and Objective

 Results and Outlook

-The programme is going to support the scaling of a high-integrity global carbon market with a fair share of benefits in a period of evolution, by enabling local ownership, robust crediting approaches and a smooth market transition as governments become increasingly involved in the management of carbon market activities.
-Three major outcomes are expected as a result:
+The programme delivered outputs to support the scale-up of a high-integrity global carbon market that ensures a fair distribution of benefits during a time of significant evolution.
+It has done so by promoting local ownership, advancing robust crediting approaches, and providing guidance and information to support a smooth transition as governments take on a greater role overseeing and engaging on carbon market activities.